nautobot/nautobot/nautobot/docs/additional-features/jobs.md

             self.assertEqual(log_entry.message, "...")
 ```

+!!! tip
+    For more advanced examples (such as testing jobs executed with `commit=True`, for example) refer to the Nautobot source code, specifically `nautobot/extras/tests/test_jobs.py`.

 ### Nautobot 1.2

 If your test case needs to be backwards-compatible with test execution against Nautobot 1.2.x, you need to handle a couple more things manually: